-Due to the limitations of a police check, if the Police History Information is to lead to an adverse decision regarding the candidate’s appointment, the candidate should be informed before a final decision is reached to enable the candidate the opportunity to dispute the information recorded about them and/or to identify any errors or mistakes as to their identity of the subject of the Police History Information results.
+Due to the limitations of a police check, the candidate should be informed of any Police Information returned as poart of their police check to enable the candidate the opportunity to dispute the information recorded about them and/or to identify any errors or mistakes as to their identity of the subject of the Police Information results.

 An important key to police checks is that they will only show disclosable court outcomes.
 It must be noted that not all criminal offences lead to a conviction, and not all offences result in an arrest or go to court.
 A good example is to consider white collar offences which take place in the workplace.
 Many organisations are too concerned with the effect on their community and industry reputation, culture and staff morale to report criminal activity that occurred in their business, such as fraud.
 Instead, the employee resigns or is quietly dismissed and criminal action is never pursued.